ulinja/go-notes/README.md

 }
 ```

-Variable declarations can take initializers, one per variiable.
+Variable declarations can take initializers, one per variable.
 If an initializer is present, the type declaration can be omitted:
 ```go
 var s string